How to Create a Personal Happy Hour Ritual After Work

 ✨ Step 4: Add One Small Indulgence (Optional but Powerful)

-- A quick face mist or hand massage with your favorite lotion.
+- Physical soothing.
+Apply a quick face mist for a burst of hydration or give yourself a hand massage with your favorite lotion.

-- Reading 5 pages of a book that feels like a hug.
+- Mental escape.
+Read five pages of a book that feels like a hug, or a poetry collection that inspires you.

 Indulgence isn’t extravagance.
 It’s saying, “I matter enough to pause.”